QDROs in California

 - Why the parties want to divide them

 A QDRO can’t award an amount that isn’t available in the plan, so you can’t ask for more money than your spouse has.
-This isn’t an opportunity to get revenge or derail your former partner’s future.
-Instead, this is a chance to get your fair share of assets earned or developed during the marriage.
+This isn’t an opportunity to get revenge or derail your former partner’s future, either.
+Instead, it’s a chance to get your fair share of assets earned or developed during the marriage.

 What types of retirement plans do QDROs cover?